AnthonyWang14/AnthonyWang14.github.io/_pages/about.md

 Fully Online Matching with Stochastic Arrivals and Departures

-Re-solving Heuristic in Online Matching with Capacities with Improved Competitive Ratio
+Re-solving in Online Matching with an Improved Non-asymptotic Analysis

 Teaching
 ======